Learn how to make your own Hatch Chile Cheddar Cheese with roasted Hatch chiles using this thorough step by step tutorial!

 It has been Hatch chile season the last few weeks here in the desert Southwest.
 Everywhere you turn there are Hatch chiles – the smell is out of this world and I just can’t seem to get enough of them.

 After roasting the last few chiles and chopping them up really small, I was wondering what they’d taste like tucked up in some cheddar cheese.
-About a year ago, I started making cheese… first, it was soft cheeses like paneer and queso fresco.
+A few years ago, I started making cheese… first, it was soft cheeses like paneer and queso fresco.

 Making your own cheese is not only delicious but completely rewarding in so many ways.
 Of all the cheese varieties I’ve made, I think this Hatch chile cheddar has to be my favorite yet!